Teu2/.NET-Tic-Tac-Toe-MiniMax/README.md

 # .NET Tic Tac Toe
-Tic Tac Toe WPF application in C# .NET 6.0, MiniMax was implemented using the pseudocode below learned during part of an AI course.
+Tic Tac Toe WPF application in C# .NET 6.0
+- MiniMax was implemented using the pseudocode below learnt during part of an AI course.

 **MiniMax Algorithm Pseudocode**
 ```